narenb7/Bitcoin-SocailMedia-Sentiment/README.md

 <h1 align="center" id="heading">Bitcoin Sentiment Capstone</h1>

-<b>week7 Experiment Tracking Setup for Data and Model Iterations</em></b>

 # Introduction
 Bitcoin attracts a lot of attention based on the social media networks.
 The project is trying to learn MLOPs principes by fine-tuning a pre-trained model for better sentiment analysis of a bitcoin related tweer.
 The eventual application of a model is to find the correlation between bitcoin price fluctuations against social media tweets. sentiments.

 * https://github.com/smfb2022/fb-bitcoining
 * https://dagshub.com/fb.capstone/fb-bitcoining

-# Performance Report
-- Week4 deliverable returns the specified number of bitcoin related tweets along with its sentiments and score.
-It can be tested using fast API, docker locally or on EC2.
-- Week5 Model Serving - Implementing Triton Serving of a Hugging Face Model on EC2 instance
-- Week7 Experiment Tracking Setup for Data and Model Iterations: original model has been hosted in the triton inference server, and version controlled by DVC and resides in the S3 bucket fb-bitcoin-capstone.
-Additional data collected and cleansed for retraining is also version controlled by dvc and resides in dvc bucket.  retraining to create an alternate model with the cleansed data is in progress.
-The user interface is a web page that displays the latest 10 tweets using SSE on port 8001(server side events with a polling of 20 secs.).

 # Pre-Trained Model
 https://huggingface.co/ElKulako/cryptobert